How to Recycle Fluorescent Tubes Safely

 Table of Contents

-Did you know over 600 million fluorescent tubes are discarded annually in the U.S., leaking toxic mercury into ecosystems?
+Every year, over 600 million fluorescent tubes are discarded in the U.S.—and many end up leaking toxic mercury into landfills, soil, and water.

 Recycle Fluorescent Tubes